cdeleeuwe/netlify-plugin-submit-sitemap/README.md

 	# Time in seconds to not submit the sitemap after successful submission
 	ignorePeriod = 0

-	# Enabled providers to submit sitemap to (optional, default = 'google', 'yandex').
-Possible providers are currently only 'google', 'yandex'.
+	# Enabled providers to submit sitemap to (optional, default = 'google', 'yandex','bing').
+Possible providers are currently only 'google', 'yandex','bing'.
 	providers = [
 		"google",
-		"yandex"
+		"yandex",
+		"bing",
 	]

+	#Your Key generated from https://bing.com/indexnow put this file on root of your site.(Required for Bing and Yandex)
+	Key = "your_Key"

+	#keyLocation (optional, In Case if Your key is Located at someware else)
+	keyLocation = ""
 ```
+## Instruction For Key
+- Generate Your Key from [https://bing.com/indexnow](https://bing.com/indexnow) and put it in root of your site.
+- visit [https://www.indexnow.org](https://www.indexnow.org) for more information about key.
+- Your-key should have a minimum of 8 and a maximum of 128 hexadecimal characters.
+The key can contain only the following characters: lowercase characters (a-z), uppercase characters (A-Z), numbers (0-9), and dashes (-).
+- If Your Key is Located at some where else, put the path to the key in keyLocation.
+- Make Sure That You are not exposing your key in **sitemap.xml** file.
+- see example for better understanding.

 Note: The `[[plugins]]` line is required for each plugin, even if you have other plugins in your `netlify.toml` file already.